kubernetes-sigs/node-feature-discovery/README.md

 _Note: only features that are available on a given node are labeled, so the only label value published is the string `"true"`.
-This feature discovery code will not add a label with the falue `"false"` for features that are not present._
+This feature discovery code will not add a label with the value `"false"` for features that are not present._

 ```